 Decentralizing Mental Healthcare in Rural Rwanda: A Conversation with Hildegarde Mukasakindi

-As a development practitioner and anthropologist, I am deeply interested in the the diverse cultural understandings and social implications of mental illnesses and psychosocial interventions.
-October 10th is Global Mental Health Day and this year I am celebrating it in Rwanda.
+As a development practitioner and anthropologist, I am deeply interested in the diverse cultural understandings and social implications of mental illnesses and psychosocial interventions.
+October 10th is Global Mental Health Day, and this year I am celebrating it in Rwanda.

 On this day and every day, it is important to uplift the visionary leaders and passionate advocates who are working to strengthen primary health care systems to include quality mental health care in their communities.
 As a Global Health Corps Fellow at Partners In Health’s sister organization Inshuti Mu Buzima (IMB), I have the opportunity to work with a leader who is constantly raising the standards of excellence in mental healthcare for herself and her team.